Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 ### Computer Science

-To prepare for scientific programming, is important brush up on the basics of computer science.
+To prepare for scientific programming, is crucial to brush up on the fundamentals of computer science.
+Together with Latex, this is the other part is **not** optional for a theoretical physicist.
+The rest you _could_ wing it, or delegate (not that you _should_, or that is the most efficient, but depends on your scientific objective).

 Data types (arrays, lists, dictionaries ...), algorithms (bisection, hashtable, quicksort, graph traversal ...), numerical anaylsis (numerical derivatives, Gauss-Newton, trapezoid integration ...).
+You can find visualization visualizations of the most fundamental algorithms [here]((https://visualgo.net/en).

 The ultimate source of wisdom are the Knuth volumes "The art of computer programming".
 Pass by my office if you want to borrow a copy.
+More introductory textbooks are:["Introduction to algorithms"](https://mitpress.mit.edu/books/introduction-algorithms-third-edition), ["a first course in numerical methods"](https://www.amazon.com/Numerical-Methods-Computational-Science-Engineering/dp/0898719976/ref=sr_1_1?ie=UTF8&qid=1535323350&sr=8-1&keywords=%22a+first+course+in+numerical+methods%22).

 ### Languages